MEXonline.com the oldest and most trusted online guide to Mexico

 The tradition is alive in well in southern Mexico.
 Learn how the holiday is celebrated in the southern state of Oaxaca, with photos from the area.

-Vacation Tours to Day of the Dead celebrations
+Your Oaxacan Day of the Dead Altar

 Calavera Catrina